KeweKiwi/BDP-FinalProject-Group-1/README.md

 ## 3. Problem Statement

-E-commerce businesses collect massive amounts of customers interaction data every day.
-However, raw event data alone provides little value unless it is transformed into actionable insights that support business decision making.
+E-commerce platforms generate large volumes of customer interaction data, including product views, cart additions, and purchases.
+Analyzing these historical records can help businesses understand customer behavior, identify high-performing products, and evaluate sales performance.

+This project aims to build a batch processing pipeline that analyzes historical e-commerce behavior data using HDFS and Spark SQL.
+The processed analytical tables are stored back into HDFS and visualized through a Streamlit dashboard to support business decision-making.
-This project aims to answer the following business questions:
+The system is designed to answer the following business questions:

 **Batch Insights**

 **1. Which product categories generate the highest purchase revenue?**

-This helps businesses identify their most profitable categories and prioritize inventory, promotions and marketing efforts
+This helps businesses identify their most profitable categories and prioritize inventory, promotions, and marketing efforts.

-**2. Which brands contribute the most to overall sales revenue?**
+**2. Which brands contribute the most to total purchase revenue?**

 This allows businesses to understand which brands are driving customer purchases and revenue growth

-**3. Which product categories receive the highest number of views?**
+**3. What are the most viewed product categories?**

-This helps identify products that attract customer attention, even if they do not necessarily lead to purchases.
+This helps identify which categories attract the most customer attention, even if they do not necessarily lead to purchases.

 **4. What is the conversion rate from product views to purchases?**

 This metric measures how effectively customer interest is converted into actual transactions.

-**5. What customer behavior patterns can be observed from historical e-commerce activities?**

-By analyzing views, cart additions, and purchases, businesses can better understand the customer purchasing journey.
+**5. How do customer actions progress across the funnel: view → cart → purchase?**

+This reveals where customers drop off in the purchasing journey and helps businesses optimize each stage of the funnel.

 ## 4. Dataset Description